How to Choose a Midwife and Why You May Want One

 Humans have practiced midwifery for thousands of years.
 These days, fewer than 10 percent of births in the United States are attended by a midwife, but that number is growing.
 A midwife provides one-on-one care to a birthing person in a home, birth center, clinic, or hospital.
 They are trained to closely monitor the mother’s health through pregnancy, childbirth, and the postpartum period with minimal medical intervention.
 They are also excellent at providing individualized education and hands-on assistance, as well as identifying situations in which a woman may require a physician's attention.

-Midwives are healthcare providers who’ve been instructed in uncomplicated gynecological and obstetric care.
+Midwives are healthcare providers instructed in uncomplicated gynecological and obstetric care.
 Midwives lean toward a more holistic, natural approach to pregnancy, labor, and delivery.
 People often opt for a midwife when choosing a nonmedicated birth or if they prefer to experience childbirth at home.

 Midwives are usually not physicians but frequently work alongside obstetricians and gynecologists in a hospital setting to provide access to any additional care their patients may need.
 A midwife is only advised when the pregnancy is low-risk or if there are only mild complications.